 The edible part of these wild plants include the leaves and shoots (for salads, soups, and stews), the flowers, and even the seeds.
 They offer a descent amount of vitamin B3, calcium, iron, vitamin B1, and vitamin C. The reason why they are so good is because they’ve been known to help with internal inflammation, diarrhea, and even loss of appetite.
 The leaves of these wild plants can also be used to treat sunburns and insect bites.
 Also, if you suffer from anemia then you can help alleviate the symptoms with this plant.
 It’s best to harvest them during the spring, but anytime during the summer is also fine.
 The seeds should be harvested during the fall.

 #9: Milk Thistle

 From a medicinal standpoint, they can be used to treat liver damage and disorders, jaundice, and mushroom poisoning.
 They can help treat loss of appetite, as well as help with heartburn.
 Make sure you harvest the flowers from June to August.
 These wild edible plants can grow up to 1 meter, can take 2 years to grow, and have prickly leaves that have a unique shape and color.

-The last of the edible plants that we’re going to talk about is purslane.
+It's got quite a bit of mucilage, but that's one of the best parts about it!
 The edible parts include the stems, flower buds, and leaves, all of which go great in stews, soups, and other dishes.
 What I love about purslane is that it’s loaded with vitamins and nutrients.
 The major ones include potassium, vitamin B2, omega-3 fatty acids, vitamin B1, magnesium, sodium, and phosphorus.
 For medicinal purposes, use it for reducing fevers and detoxing the body.